josercruz01/hsoptions/README.md

 ### Assign

 This is the default operation.
 Sets the value of the flag, overwriting any previous value if there was any.
-If the user does not specifies any explicit operation then this is the operation used.
+This is the default operation unless the user [changed it](#change-flag-default-operation) in the flag configuration.

 Example: